Congratulations on your admission to American University's School of Communication!

 Open classes include:

 News writing and text editing for all platforms of digital journalism.
 The course covers text formats, breaking news, headlines, blurbs, writing for mobile, social media, search engine optimization (SEO) basics, blogs, and more

-COMM 552: Social Media Strategy &Tactics
+COMM 552: Social Media Strategy & Tactics - Full at this time

 This course focuses on understanding how organizations, including corporations, nonprofits, and the government employ digital strategic communications in their public relations outreach.
 Search engine marketing, mobile communications, and viral campaigns are examined.
 The course features case studies, use of social media tools, and experts in social media from various fields.